 - Course Materials needed throughout the program

-- 25 hours instrument ground instruction and 30 hours instrument flight instruction
+- 35 hours of instrument ground instruction and 30 hours of instrument flight instruction

 - FAA Instrument Written Knowledge Exam fee *(Please save a copy of the receipt for the reimbursement of one Written Knowledge Test)